cloudmelon/azure-multiple-vmss-linux/README.md

 # Azure multiple vmss Repository by cloudmelon
-This repository stores cloudmelon's arm template ,  sharing and optimising your deployment experience in Azure
+This repository stores cloudmelon's arm template for the topic of VM Scale Sets.

+Sharing and optimising your deployment experience in Azure.
 ARM Templates authored by cloudmelon.
 Help that will help.